MomomeYeah/Python-Twitter-Monitor/README.md

 * `docker build -t python-twitter-monitor .`
 * `docker run -itp 8000:8000 python-twitter-monitor`

+In order to change the listening interval, and set the Twitter handle, edit the `Dockerfile` and modify the final `CMD` accordingly.

 ## Known Limitations

 * Currently, Tweets are fetched using the legacy version of twitter.com, because